Motorcycle helmet in India – All in one buying guide

 6. Visors should be anti-UV and anti-scratch resistant and replaceable.

 7. Should have ISI, DOT, and ECE certifications.
-ECE is the most thoroughly tested, while ISI and BIS are mandatory for helmets in India.
+ECE is the most thoroughly tested, while ISI and BIS are mandatory helmet standards in India.

 Myths about motorcycle helmets in india